ibm-hyper-protect/hyper-protect-virtual-servers-hosted-trial/docs/securebuild/create-server-hpvsdeploy.md

-# Create your HPVS Secure Build Server by using the YAML configuration file and `hpvs deploy` command
+# Create your Secure Build Server using yaml file

 You can create the Secure Build virtual server by using the `hpvs deploy` command by specifying a configuration yaml file as an input for the `hpvs deploy` command.